 If you decide to report the claim to the insurance company first, they will require you give a recorded statement about the collision.
 However, memories fade, you may misremember the course of events, or not mention all the injuries you sustained, etc. Insurance companies may use the information you give their agents to minimize your injury resulting in lower compensation for your injuries and damages.

-It is critical that you call a professional attorney who knows how to deal with insurance adjusters.
+It is critical that you call Sacramento car accident lawyer who knows how to deal with insurance adjusters.
 By contacting an attorney, you are effectively laying all your burden and stress on that attorney and his staff who will be responsible for all aspects of your personal injury claim.
 It makes it easier for you and gives you only one individual to call if you have any questions.

 You attorney will guide you through this process and advise you on the best course of action.
 Your attorney will be able to obtain the traffic collision report, all the necessary medical records and deal with the insurance adjuster to get you fair compensation for your injuries, you pain and your suffering.